-Now, I have to confess that my birthday is a few days before Christmas and this time of year I like going over the top.
-I love to have a themed tree in every room and every area lit up with lights and baubles.
-Yes, I’m one of those people.
+My birthday is a few days before Christmas and this time of year I like going over the top.
+I love to have a themed tree in every room and every area lit up with lights and baubles (yes, I’m one of those people).

-But some years December seems like the finish line I’ve crawled toward after a difficult year and I just don’t have it in me to do anything but the essentials.
-We put up a simple tree and hang the kids’ stockings and that is that.
+But some years December feels like the finish line of a difficult year and I can only do the essentials.
+We put up a simple tree, hang the kids’ stockings, and that's that.

-And you know what?
-It’s still fun and festive because we set the tone for our holidays by our attitude.
+You know what?
+It’s still fun and festive because we set the tone for our holidays with our attitude.

 Paper plates and paper towels aren’t common in my kitchen, but they appear every December and I welcome them with open arms (especially this year, as we are currently without a dishwasher).

 Would I want my kitchen to run like this every day?
-Well, no, but I am a big fan of the 80/20 Rule and I give myself some grace if it helps me to stay in a calm and bright mood during the holidays.
+No — but I give myself some grace to help me to stay in a calm mood during the holidays.

 We aren’t normally a big TV viewing family.
 We don’t have cable and we are pretty screen-free.
 However, at least once a week during the holidays we get our couch potato on and watch a favorite holiday movie or television special.